Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 29.md

 A middle bell chimes, indicating an eldritch moon is occurring the following night.

 Waron rolls well for history, recalling that there are 3 different types of bells:
 - A low guttural bell tone, indicating an eldritch moon has ended, and rung to indicate deaths of important figures in the city.
-(AKA, the [[Death bell]])
+(AKA, the [[Death Bell]])
-- A middle bell, known as [[Victoria's bell]], formerly known as the [[Kings bell]] back during the first war.
+- A middle bell, known as [[Victoria's Bell]], formerly known as the [[Kings Bell]] back during the first war.
 Now they are known as a warning that an eldritch moon will occur the next night.
 - A high bell, AKA the [[Radiant Bell]] known for casting a radiant glow across the city.
 It's rung to indicate success, or reconstruction efforts completing in some area of the city.

 As such, the chime heard was that of a [[Victoria's Bell]], indicating the group will need to prepare for the coming eldritch moon.